Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Level of and Expenditure on War Victims' Compensation

-War victims receive additional pension benefits.
-The war victim's pension (\textit{Kriegsopferrente}) is paid to persons who have suffered serious health damage as a result of military or military-like service in connection with the war (e.g. damages due to direct warfare, captivity, or internment abroad).
-The basic income support (\textit{Grundrente}), which is paid as part of the war victim's pension, is not means-tested.
-Instead, its amount depends only on the severity of the health damage caused by the war.
-Severely disabled persons who can no longer work receive an additional means-tested compensatory pension (\textit{Ausgleichsrente}).
-If an injured person dies as a result of his injury, his widow receives survivor's pension.
+The war victims' pension (\textit{Kriegsopferrente}) is paid to persons who have suffered serious health damage as a result of military or military-like service in connection with the war (e.g. damages due to direct warfare, captivity, or internment abroad).
+Figure \ref{fig:levelwarvictim} depicts compensation payments to war-disabled persons in percent of average gross earned income from 1951 to 1980.
+It distinguishes between basic and equalization pensions and between war-disabled with a reduction in their civilian earning capacity of 30\%, 50\%, 70\% and 100\%.